Gnidleif/Human-Resources/README.md

 General purpose Discord bot with a focus on administrative functionality written in C#.
 To get this bot working at it's best it's recommended to set it as guild administrator.

+Please join the support server if you have any issues or questions: https://discord.gg/d82jEVc

 ## Timeout

 To get the timeout functionality to work properly it's advisable to remove the ability for people with **only** the @everybody role to be unable to speak.
 The reason for this is that the timeout command removes any roles except the @everybody role.